 As many of you know, pro cyclocrosser/roadie Jesse Anthony has announced that after the Gran Prix of Gloucester races this year, he will be retiring from cyclocross to pursue road racing as his primary sport.
 After the summer he’s had, we can’t say that we blame him, as he’s had some amazing finishes and wins, including a stellar Tour of California performance and claiming the Nature Valley overall.
 But we will miss him in cyclocross, especially here at Cyclocross Magazine, where he’s done some writing of his own in addition to being mentioned with impressive regularity.
-Issue 15 will include a reflective piece from Anthony as well as a look back at his superlative cyclocross career, but we have a quick catch-up interview with him here.
+We have a quick catch-up interview with him here.

 Cyclocross Magazine: Is Gloucester still your last race, and are you racing at all before that?